Spanish Lower Level Course Policies

 We are most concerned about your health and the health of your classmates and instructors/TAs.

-- If you test positive for COVID-19, or are told by a healthcare provider that you are presumed positive for the virus, you should not attend any hybrid or face-to-face (F2F) classes and work with your instructor on any adjustments necessary; also follow other university guidelines, including self reporting (Coronavirus Self Reporting): Self-reporting is not only to help provide support to you, but also to assist in contact tracing for containing the spread of the virus.
+- If you test positive for COVID-19, or are told by a healthcare provider that you are presumed positive for the virus, you should not attend any face-to-face (F2F) classes or face-to-face component of a hybrid class.
+Work with your instructor on any adjustments necessary; also follow other university guidelines, including self reporting (Coronavirus Self Reporting): Self-reporting is not only to help provide support to you, but also to assist in contact tracing for containing the spread of the virus.